With funding provided by the

 May 12

 Workshop focus is on materials development across the sciences.
-In addition to support for undergraduate curriculum development across the sciences, there will be an additional emphasis on high school curriculum materials i . . .
+In addition to support for undergraduate curriculum development across the sciences, there will be an additional emphasis on high school curriculum materials in addition for K12 teachers. . . .

 Introduction to Modeling, Simulation, and Computational Methods